sweetyrdf/easyrdf/README.md

 :exclamation: This is a forked version of [EasyRdf](https://github.com/easyrdf/easyrdf).

+## Status of this fork

+Because EasyRdf got revived to some extend and I can help out as a maintainer there, I decided to archive this repository for now.

+---

 ## Why this fork?

-EasyRdf is in maintenance mode since 2017 ([link](https://github.com/easyrdf/easyrdf/issues/282)) and is not actively maintained since.
+EasyRdf was in maintenance mode since 2017 ([link](https://github.com/easyrdf/easyrdf/issues/282)) and not actively maintained since.
 There are 6+ pull requests pending with fixes and new features.
 Its sad to see another RDF PHP project die slowly, so i decided to clean house and give the code a new home ([further info](https://github.com/easyrdf/easyrdf/issues/320)).

 #### What can you expect as a user?